controlshift/website-v2/_resources/getting-started-with-distributed-organizing.md

 To keep members engaged, some organizations send rolling recruitment emails where each member is prompted to start a petition once every three months.
 Each of these emails includes an inspiring case study about a different member campaign.
 Other organizations look for campaign opportunities, and then email members in the relevant location asking them to start a campaign on that specific issue.
 Another organization sends their members a survey asking them to pick the issue they want the organization to work on and follows up with a prompt for the member to start that very campaign!

 Beyond specific solicitation emails, you can also expand into other channels.
 You can add an ask to the PS line of autoresponders or emails about other campaigns (“Have an idea for a campaign?
 Start one here. . .”).
 Facebook ads allow you to target very specific populations.
+You might text members asking them to start campaigns about an issue in a high energy moment.
 Across all of these channels, remember to model the behavior by framing petitions, even those authored by staff, as coming from a particular person and always reminding your members that they can do the same thing.

 #### Supporting campaign leaders

-As we mentioned before, campaigning is a skill that is learned over time.
+Campaigning is a skill that is learned over time.
 While members are often able to spot raw opportunities for action, it is rare that they can move to a successful campaign without some level of support from your organization.

 Many organizations develop a set of how-to content to share with petition starters.
 A scalable way to share this information is to include it in the series of emails that go out after a member starts a petition -- giving them important tips at different milestones in the campaign.
 Other effective channels include short video tutorials, conference calls and webinars, and an email list or online group for petition starters where they can ask questions and learn from one another.
 38 Degrees has set up a great [resource site](https://home.38degrees.org.uk/cby-tips/) for their member campaigners.